Dbenjamin01/Networking-Design-Principles/Phase 2/ReadMe.txt

 Instructions
 ============================================================================
-1. When downloading all of the files, ensure they are in the same directory.
-Take note of the existing files prior to running UDPServer & UDPClient.
+1. Ensure that "bitmap-img" is in the same folder as UDPClient.
+    Note: It is recommended that the UDPClient, UDPServer, and the bitmap file are in the same directory when executing the program.
 2. Open command prompt
 3. Navigate to the location of "UDPServer.py"
 4. Type "python UDPServer.py"
 5. Open seperate command prompt
 6. Navigate to the location of "UDPClient.py"
 7. Type "python UDPClient.py"
-8. Notice the creation of a bmp file "serverside_image.bmp"
-8. Navigate to "serverside_image" & open the file.
-The file itself is the exact same as the bitmap image loaded into the client.
+8. Go to same folder as UDPServer and open "serverside_image"